Just getting started? Complete the Using Conversation Assist tutorial.

 • Skills: Select the Conversational Cloud skills that you want this rule to apply to.
 You must specify at least one skill.
 A skill can be used in only one bot rule.

-In conversations routed to these skills, bots listed in this rule will be offered as recommendations.
+In conversations routed to these skills, bots specified in this rule are returned by KnowledgeAI™ to Conversation Assist.
 (A conversation is routed to the skills assigned to the campaign's engagement.)

 Rule elements - add-ons